PyO3/maturin/Readme.md

 ## Usage

-You can either download binaies from the [latest release](https://github.com/PyO3/pyo3-pack/releases/latest) or install it from source:
+You can either download binaries from the [latest release](https://github.com/PyO3/pyo3-pack/releases/latest) or install it from source:

 ```shell
 cargo install pyo3-pack